qdread/qdread.github.io/_pages/data-science.md

 ### rslurm

 Researchers working with big socio-environmental data are often familiar with synthesizing and analyzing data in R, but they run up on memory and processing time limitations.
 Many of their institutions provide high-performance computing clusters for running big computing jobs.
 But using those clusters requires knowledge of shell scripting, which many socio-environmental researchers don't have.
 The [rslurm][rslurm] package, originally created by Philippe Marchand, a SESYNC data scientist, solves this problem.
 It allows users to run computing jobs on a Slurm cluster directly from R!
 The package creates all the necessary shell scripts for you behind the scenes, and manages the jobs automatically.
-Quentin has been maintaining and contributing new features to the package since 2019.
+Quentin maintained and contributed new features to the package from 2019-2023.

 ![ggalluvial app screenshot](/images/ggalluvialscreenshot.png){: .align-left .width-half }